-Founded in 2013, Liberty HealthShare serves over 220,000 members from its Ohio base.
-Liberty HealthShare is the program name for the Gospel Light Mennonite Church Medical Aid Plan, Inc. (founded in 1995) and they have shared more than $1.2 billion in the last 4 years.
+Founded in 2014, Liberty HealthShare serves about 90,000 members from its Ohio base.
+Liberty HealthShare is the program name for the Gospel Light Mennonite Church Medical Aid Plan, Inc. Liberty has a variety of memberships to choose from, including two new programs launched in September 2022: Liberty Rise and Liberty Assist.
+These new programs aim to help two specific groups often overlooked in the HealthShare industry: seniors and young adults.

-Liberty HealthShare is rooted in Christian faith.
-However, their requirements are a bit more lenient than some other Christian HealthShares.
+Liberty HealthShare has a Christian-focus, but their requirements are more lenient than some other Christian HealthShares.
 Members must agree to the following beliefs:

 - personal rights and liberties are bestowed by God, not granted by government or men